MaynardMiner/SWARM/README.md

 **Features**

--Works within HiveOS, all linux miners- AMD Miners for windows are new and expirmental.
+-Works within HiveOS, or Windows- AMD Miners for windows are new and expirmental.

 -No Windows WDDM driver stack means faster spool up times compared to windows.
 Critical for profit switching.

--Limited (but fairly useful) HiveOS integration for Windows.
+-Most users report increases in hashrates using Unix as opposed to windows.

+-80% integration of HiveOS website in Windows Version, by supplying farm hash and rocket launching SWARM as a custom miner.

--Algorithm specific OC Tuning.
+-Algorithm specific OC Tuning for linux.
+Nvidia tuning currently only for Windows.
+(AMD coming soon).

 -Watt calculations, manual or a built in resource Watt-O-Meter.

 -Backs up initial benchmarks, making updating or recovery a charm.
+Remote updates transfers all user settings.

--Shows real time hashrates from miners, along with previous hashrates.
-Background Agent for Windows.
+-Shows real time hashrates from miners on screen, background agent shows fan/temps/power usage.

 -Displays close to real-time monitoring, directly from miners to HiveOS website.
 Allows for HiveOS monitoring and graph data.

--Every part of the code has a double-checking feature, to ensure real time monitoring.
+-Despite its size- Memory use is low, more Read/Write of data is incorporated.

 -Latest miners, updated frequently.

 -Windows Miners Cuda 9.2 & 10.

--HiveOS Miners Cuda 9.1, 9.2, and 10.
+-HiveOS Miners Cuda 9.2, and 10.

 -Additional HiveOS online commands to open new windows to view stats, miner history, real-time data.

--Algorithm profit switching.

--Miner notifies users of benchmarking timeouts.
-Stores relevant information of failures to file.

--Easy to setup.

--HiveOS version is dedicated to creating a solid environment that corrects itself if mistakes are made/works around zombie apps.

--Hashrates monitoring via logging for miners that require it.

--Supports miner not regularly available within HiveOS.
+-Hundreds of user configuration options, including the unique ability to build scripts using bash commands on linux version.

+-Sophisticated time-out system to avoid pool issues/high rejections/miner issues...All user adjustable.

+-Linux launches miners in a unique manner to avoid zombie applications from harming tracking.

+-Sophisticated monitoring system, which tracks all activity of mining.
+However, simple to use interface to manage it.

+-Deviates from the current norm of other miners utilizing GUI system interface, and focuses more on mutli-screen/command interface, allowing more skilled users to generate their own mining system.

+-API interface for statistics with LITE mode- Allows developers to integrate SWARM with their own customized implemtations.

+-API command interfacing/bash command control lends towards scalabilty and larger scale implementations.

 -Strong support via discord.
 Users with rig setups of 100s of GPU's are using and troubleshooting as updates are released.